Cavador History/Origin

-The Cavador is a relatively new breed, believed to have emerged in the 1990s.
+The Cavador is a relatively new hybrid dog breed, believed to have emerged in the 1990s.
 Its popularity has surged due to its parent breed, the Labrador Retriever, consistently ranking as the most popular dog in the United States.

 Labrador Retrievers, originally called St. John’s Dogs, hail from Canada, where they were prized as sporting dogs for hunting and fishing.
 In contrast, the Cavalier King Charles Spaniel, dating back to the 1600s, was often favored by royalty.